xfrancv/sele/README.md

 # ICML paper Experiments

 The codes for ICML paper are all stored in the folder icml2019/.
-To replicate the results, do the following 4 steps:
+To replicate the results, do the following 3 steps:

-(1) Set path.
-In Matlab issue:

-`setpath_selclassif`

-(2) Train Logistic-Regression and SVM models.
+(1) Train Logistic-Regression and SVM models.
 In Matlab issue:

 `run_all_train_classif`